Barkworth History, Family Crest & Coats of Arms

 The history of the Barkworth family name begins after the Norman Conquest of 1066.
 They lived in the town of Barkwith, in the county of Lincolnshire.

 The surname Barkworth was first found in Lincolnshire, where they held a family seat from ancient times.

 Early History of the Barkworth family

-Another 211 words (15 lines of text) covering the years 108 and 1086 are included under the topic Early Barkworth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barkworth research.
+Another 106 words (8 lines of text) covering the years 1086, 1601 and 1600 are included under the topic Early Barkworth History in all our PDF Extended History products and printed products wherever possible.

 Barkworth Spelling Variations